welcome to my website

 Hollow beads and tiny structures

-In this class you will learn how to build irregular hollow beads in no time and decorate them with different tiny individual structures.
-We will explore further options for shapes and structures, too.
+In this class you will learn how to quickly make irregular hollow beads and decorate them with a variety of tiny individual structures.
+We will also explore other possibilities for shapes and textures.

-This class was first taught at the Polyart Retreat in the Cotswolds in 2015, organised by Alison Gallant and Rebecca Thickbroom.
-It is a full-day workshop for advanced beginners.
+This class was first taught at the 2015 Polyart Retreat in the Cotswolds, organised by Alison Gallant and Rebecca Thickbroom.
+It is a full day workshop for advanced students.

 The wave – a minimalistic bangle

-In this class you will learn how to build a three part wave bangle.
-I will demonstrate how to create consistent folds out of polymer sheets.
-Tips on curing will be followed by easy and quick finishing techniques.
-Finally we will interlock these three elements to create the flexible bangle.
-Concluding we will have a further look at possibilities to incorporate this wave technique into new jewellery designs.
+In this class you will learn how to make a three piece wave bangle.
+I will demonstrate how to create consistent folds from polymer sheets.
+Curing tips will be followed by simple and quick finishing techniques.
+Finally, we will interlock these three elements to create the flexible bangle.
+Concluding, we will look at ways of incorporating this wave technique into new jewellery designs.

-This is a full-day workshop for advanced beginners.
+This is a full day advanced workshop.
 It was first taught at EuroSynergy 2016 in Bordeaux.

 Euro Clay Carnival 2017

-This is a half-day workshop for advanced beginners.
+This is a half-day workshop for advanced students.
 It was first taught at the Euro Clay Carnival 2017 in Bad Homburg, Germany.

 Jewellery